mcruzdev/blog/docs/posts/creating-quarkus-extension.md

     The annotation `@Recorder` indicates that the given type is a recorder that is used to record actions to be executed at runtime.

 Perfectly, we have created our code that represents the code to be recorded.
-Let's create the build step that will record this piece of code.
+We will create now, the build step that will record this piece of code.

 ### Recording the `notify(UsefulConfiguration config)` method

-Let's create the class responsible for recording our code.
+Now, we will create the class responsible for recording our code.

 As mentioned previously all code related to the build process should be in `deployment` module.
 If you see into `deployment` module, there is a class called `QuarkusUsefulProcessor` (generated by Quarkus CLI):